Meter Docs

 How to Mine

-Generally speaking, miners may choose to operate their own equipment, and gain all the rewards for their efforts, or join together with others in a mining pool and share the rewards (see What is a Mining Pool).
+Generally speaking, miners may choose to operate their own SHA256 mining equipment, and gain all the rewards for their efforts, or join together with others in a mining pool and share the rewards (see What is a Mining Pool).
 In some cases people can subscribe to a pool and gain some of the rewards, but without owning any equipment of their own.
 This is called cloud mining.
 Each has its own benefits and drawbacks, and it is up to each person to determine which approach suits them best.

 What is a Mining Pool?